 Ask any business owner whether they’re in tune with their customer’s wants, needs, likes, and dislikes, and you’ll get a resounding chorus of yeses.
 The problem?
 Unless you’re actively in the trenches with your line-level workers on a daily basis, you might not be as in sync as you think you are.
-And even if you have daily interactions on the front lines, you might still be missing critical information.
+And even if you have daily interactions on the front lines, you might still be missing critical information relevant to understanding clients.

-Accurately understanding what your customers are thinking can help you make more informed decisions, better tailor your services, and ultimately turn higher profits.
+Accurately understanding clients can help you make more informed decisions, better tailor your services, and ultimately turn higher profits.
 But in a world of noise, distractions, and controlled chaos, how on Earth do you make this happen?
 Glad you asked.

 One of the most common tendencies of business owners (and people in general) is to assume that the rest of the world thinks, feels, and acts the same way they do.
 In reality, though, this is often not the case.
 Have you ever rolled out a new marketing initiative or a new product that you couldn’t be more excited about only to see the customer reaction fall far short of what you expected?

 We’re not saying you should abandon your ideals, ignore your experience and downplay the expertise you’ve built up in your field.
 What we are saying, though, is to open your mind to the possibility that your customer’s viewpoint may be wildly different than yours.
 When you remove the blinders and widen the narrow focus, you may be surprised to see opportunities that you never knew existed.

 Nothing Paints a Clearer Picture Than Data